alflennik/iui/README.md

 ### Development

-Any changes, including new dependencies, should be added to the compiler/generateRuntimeEnvironmentScript.js file.
+Any changes, including new dependencies, should be added to the compiler/generateRuntimeEnvironment.js script.
 After running that file with Node it will build an updated runtimeEnvironment/runtimeEnvironment.js file.